 ELFI offers two student loan refinancing programs:

 - One for graduates who took out loans for their own college

 - One for parents who took out private student loans or federal PLUS loans for their children

-If you’re refinancing your own student loan debt, you have a choice of five repayment terms ranging from five to 20 years.
-That’s helpful if you’re refinancing medical school loans or six-figure law school debt.
+If you’re refinancing your own student loan debt, you have a choice of five repayment terms ranging from five to 20 years — giving you more flexibility in finding a loan payment that fits your budget.

-But parents refinancing loans they took out for their children are limited to five, seven, or 10-year repayment terms.
+However, parents refinancing loans that they took out for their children are limited to five-, seven-, or 10-year repayment terms.
 Since some parents may be near retirement, the lack of a 15- or 20-year repayment option is understandable.
-But as a result, some parents may find it difficult to refinance into a loan with an affordable monthly payment.

 How to qualify